-Below we listed a few important advices, which hopefully will help you in providing everyday care.
+A few important tips that will help in providing everyday care:

-- If possible, the person under your care should have a separate room with easy toilet access, or a commode in the room.
-If independent toileting is impossible, there should be a urinal, or a bedpan by the bed.
-People using briefs should be provided with beds that allow easy access to facilitate brief changing.
+- If possible, the person under your care should have a separate room with easy toilet access or a commode.
+If independent toileting is impossible, there should be a urinal or bedpan by the bed.
+People using briefs should be provided with beds that allow easy access to facilitate the changing of absorbent products.

-- It is worth to set up the furniture in a way that provides the most space.
+- Set up the furniture in a way that provides the most space.
 There should be no obstacles or unnecessary objects on the way to the toilet.

-- If possible, it is advised to mount special rails, which will help the person with limited mobility to move about, or transfer from one spot to another.
-It is really important to mount such rails in the bathroom.
+- If possible, mount special rails that will help a person with limited mobility move about.
+It is important to mount such rails in the bathroom.

-- Place a bedside table by the bed and use it to keep the most necessary items in.
+- Place a bedside table by the bed and use it to keep necessary items handy.

-- It is a good idea to put a cabinet in the room.
-You can use it to store all the necessary items, medicines and care products.
+- It’s a good idea to have a dedicated cabinet in the room that can be used to store items such as medicine and care products.

 Hygiene of the bedridden person

-- Make sure that you have all the necessary items at hand before you start.
+- Make sure you have all necessary items on hand before you begin providing care.

-- Protect the bed with a special hygienic underpad before attempting to carry out the bed bath.
+- Protect the bed with a special hygienic underpad before attempting to carry out a sponge bath.

-- Start the bath by washing the face, and then wash the ears and the neck.
+- Start the bath by washing the face, ears, and neck.
 Proceed to washing the arms and torso.
 Carefully dry the parts you have washed.
-Do not rub the skin with a towel – rather pat the skin dry.
+Do not rub the skin with a towel; instead, pat the skin dry.

-- Turn the person to one side to wash his or her back.
+- Turn the person to one side to wash their back.